Presenting Your Monthly Update: The Curse and Cure

 – What do they need to know to help them to think, feel and act differently?

-– How do you want them to think, feel about the information you have to share and why?
+– How do you want them to think, feel and act on the information you have to share and why?

-– If they hadn’t turned up to the monthly update to receieve the information, what would be the impact for them personally?
+– If they hadn’t turned up to the monthly update to receive the information, what would be the impact for them personally?

 – How will their thoughts, feelings and behaviour change after your update?